Indonesia takes global cues. Sustainability in back seat as economy wins over ecology

 Turning “illegal” palm oil plantations to “legal” with on the spot legislation is not new in Indonesia.
 Neither are the accusations of whitewashing illegal palm oil plantations.
 An earlier effort to reclaim vast areas of illegal palm oil plantations in forest areas under an amnesty program was criticized as whitewashing “the crimes of setting up plantations inside areas zoned as forest, where deforestation, wildfires and land conflicts are rife.”

-The problems are complex for Indonesia’s palm oil industry body GAPKI, which has asked the European Union to recognize the ISPO based on the argument that smallholders risk exemption from the EU market.
+These accusations could prove problematic for Indonesia’s palm oil industry body GAPKI, which has asked the European Union to recognize the ISPO based on the argument that smallholders risk exemption from the EU market.

-- The submission notes the significant costs imposed on smallholder farmers across Indonesia, and calls on the EU to exclude smallholders from reporting requirements, and recognise ISPO as a path to compliance under the regulation.
+The submission notes the significant costs imposed on smallholder farmers across Indonesia, and calls on the EU to exclude smallholders from reporting requirements, and recognise ISPO as a path to compliance under the regulation.

 Smallholders like Rubahan Hasibuan challenge the credibility of the ISPO where legality is a major problem for Indonesian smallholders.